 Ark Schools Appeals Timetable

-Appeals for children refused a place at a preferred school for admission to Year 7 in September 2017 will be heard in line with the School Admissions Appeals Code (2012).
+Appeals for children refused a place at a preferred school for admission to Reception/Year 7/Yr 12 in September 2019 will be heard in line with the School Admissions Appeals Code (2012).

 |Offer date||Deadline for lodging an appeal|

-‘On-time’ appeals will be heard within 40 school days of the deadline for lodging appeals.
-Appeals lodged after these dates will be heard within 40 school days of the appeal deadline or 30 school days of being lodged, whichever is the later date.
+On-time appeals will be heard within 40 school days of the deadline for submitting appeals.
+Appeals submitted after this date will be heard within 40 school days of the appeal deadline or 30 school days of being submitted, whichever is the later date.

 Parents/carers will be notified of their appeal date by an external agency engaged by the Ark network.